 When you are happy with the amount of stuffing added, fasten the hole at the bottom edge with a ladder stitch or slip stitch by hand.

 Finally attach the wings onto the bird.
-Position the wings in place (make sure they are same on both sides) with pins and hand sew using a slip stitch around the front of the wing.
+Position the wings in place (make sure they are the same on both sides) with pins and hand sew using a slip stitch around the front of the wing.
 The back of the wing should not be sewn.

 Finish the bird by adding an eye, attach a bead or button or stitch a french knot by hand.
 We cover how to sew a french knot in the tutorial: How To Make: Easter Chicks / Birds.

 I really hope you enjoyed the tutorial and video and have fun making these cute birds.
 Stay tuned for our Make Easter Eggs tutorial later on in the week.